koniz-dev/py-tools/README.md

 # 🐍 Py-Tools

-A collection of useful Python utilities for document and image processing.
-This project provides easy-to-use Jupyter notebooks for converting between different file formats.
+A comprehensive collection of Python utilities for document processing, image manipulation, and web scraping.
+This project provides easy-to-use Jupyter notebooks with advanced features for various file format conversions and analysis.

 ## 📋 Features